Digital Marketing Agency Growth Hacks to Apply Right Now

 1. Follow up with clients

-It’s common knowledge that keeping existing clients is cheaper than getting new ones (here’s a pdf of a study by CAM foundation).
+It’s common knowledge that keeping existing clients is cheaper than getting new ones.

 A great way to accomplish that is to keep in touch with previous clients via email.
 Here are some email templates you can use when following up with clients.

 It’s best to send this immediately after delivering an order while the client is still excited about your work.